emmileaf/anserini/docs/pyserini.md

 searcher = pysearch.SimpleSearcher('lucene-index.robust04.pos+docvectors+rawdocs')

+# You can also configure search options, such as using BM25+RM3
 searcher.set_bm25_similarity(0.9, 0.4)
 searcher.set_rm3_reranker(10, 10, 0.5)

 hits = searcher.search('hubble space telescope')

 # the docid of the 1st hit